singularityware/singularityware.github.io/pages/docs/admin-docs/docs-hpc.md

 - The <a href="http://sherlock.stanford.edu" target="_blank" class="no-after">Sherlock cluster</a> at <a href="https://srcc.stanford.edu/" class="no-after" target="_blank">Stanford University</a>
 - <a href="https://www.xsede.org/news/-/news/item/7624" target="_blank" class="no-after">SDSC Comet and Gordon</a> (XSEDE)
+- <a href="http://docs.massive.org.au/index.html" target="_blank" class="no-after">MASSIVE M1 M2 and M3</a> (Monash University and Australian National Merit Allocation Scheme)

 ### Integration with MPI
 Another result of the Singularity architecture is the ability to properly integrate with the Message Passing Interface (MPI).
-Work has already been done for out of the box compatibility with Open MPI (both in Open MPI v2.x as well as part of Singularity).
+Work has already been done for out of the box compatibility with Open MPI (both in Open MPI v2.1.x as well as part of Singularity).
 The Open MPI/Singularity workflow works as follows:

  1. mpirun is called by the resource manager or the user directly from a shell
  2. Open MPI then calls the process management daemon (ORTED)